Acute Nausea and Vomiting

 How is acute nausea and vomiting treated?

-The first goal of treatment for nausea and vomiting is to prevent or treat dehydration.
+Vomiting may go away on its own.
+The goal of treatment is to prevent dehydration.
 Treatment also depends on the cause of the nausea and vomiting.
 Any medical condition causing your nausea and vomiting will also be treated.
-Treatment is also aimed at stopping or preventing your signs and symptoms.
 You may need one or more of the following: